A Lesson in Romantics: Reissues

 A Lesson in Romantics was reissued on April 28, 2008, featuring an acoustic version of "Three Cheers for Five Years", as well as "One Man Drinking Games".
 On November 21, 2011, the album was released on vinyl with a different colored cover.
 A white vinyl edition was released a year later, on August 28, 2012.

-On January 27, 2017, a new music video was released for "Black Cat", directed by Max Moore.
+On January 1, 2017, the band launched a website under the name, alessoninromantics.com, teasing a 10 year anniversary tour for the album.
+On January 27, a new music video was released for "Black Cat", directed by Max Moore.
 A 10th anniversary edition of the album featuring demos was released on March 17.
 To celebrate the anniversary, the band performed the album in full on tour between March and May.
 A UK leg of the tour is set to take place in September.

 The band also did commentary for every track on the album.
 Producer Kenneth Mount criticized the band on Twitter for not giving Lancaster credit in commentary, "I'm slightly confused why mayday parades commentary for lesson in romantics [sic] never mentions Jason Lancaster at all, voice of 50% of the album...
 Jason also recorded all his vocals naked for a lesson in romantics [sic], that should totally make the commentary.
 I've waited ten years for that".